Hospice & Palliative Care in Catawba County

 Who Provides Palliative Care?

-A palliative care team may consist of specialist nurses and doctors, social workers, spiritual leaders, therapists, nutritionists, and other professionals, depending on the patient’s needs.
+A palliative medicine care team consists of specialist nurses and doctors, social workers, spiritual leaders, therapists, nutritionists, and other professionals, all working together based on your specific needs.
+Each team member brings their expertise to support your overall wellbeing.

 • What is Hospice Care?